Eng-MahmoudBasuony/ThreadBackground/README.md

  ###   Looper, Handler ,Thread Pattern
   > Package name "looper_Handler_threadThread" Dedicated for--> Thread ,Looper, Handler Pattern (ActivityLHT.java, MyFirstThread.java). run in ActivityLHT by Button btn1

+Use it
+   * Run code based on message sent from MainThread to Custom Thread

 The disadvantages of this Pattern :
   * It needs to create many programming lines.
   * This pattern is not LifeCycle Aware so any error in its application causes Memory Leaks.